waimea-hwstringer/waimea-hwstringer/README.md

 - 🔭 I’m currently working on Waimea College 300DTD
 - 🌱 I’m currently learning kotlin
-- 👯 I’m looking to collaborate on nothing
-- 🤔 I’m looking for help with everything
-- 💬 Ask me about fiddlesticks
-- 📫 How to reach me: hwstringer@waimea.school.nz
+- 📫 How to reach me: tha streets of o blocc
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm awesome
+- 👺 Top sigma alpha
+- 🤡 <-- not one of these
+- 💩 or these